basil-chatha-zz/TheBrain/README.md

 This website uses Bootstrap to show you information about the different parts of the brain.

-To run the website, copy all the files and put them in the same directory.
-Then run "MainBrain.html".
+To see the website in action, navigate to <https://basil-chatha.github.io/TheBrain/>